 2. Ignorance of How to Handle “What-If” State

-The first state an internet scammer will enjoy to put you is in the what-if state.
+The first state an internet scammer will enjoy putting you in is in the what-if state.
 This is a state where your thoughts will go in the direction of; what if what they are saying is true?
 Or what if they are genuine and you will miss this opportunity?

-Let assume you received a call from a strange number, that your brother or sister is involved in a motor accident (God forbid) and some thousands of money is needed for urgent treatment.
+Let’s assume you received a call from a strange number that your brother or sister is involved in a motor accident (God forbid) and some thousands of dollars are needed for urgent treatment.

 The caller is now demanding that if you don’t send the money in the next 20minutes for the doctors to commence treatment, that your relative will die.